Preserving Attorney-Client Privilege in Patent Proceedings

-This CLE course will guide patent counsel in navigating the challenges of preserving and controlling the attorney-client privilege in proceedings before the U.S. Patent and Trademark Office (PTO), including both ex parte proceedings (i.e., the prosecution of patent application and reexaminations) and inter partes proceedings (i.e., inter partes review, covered business method and derivation proceedings).
+This CLE course will guide patent counsel in navigating the challenges of preserving and controlling the attorney-client privilege in proceedings before the PTO, including both ex parte proceedings (i.e., the prosecution of the patent application and reexaminations) and inter partes proceedings (i.e., inter partes review, post grant review, and derivation proceedings).
 The panel will discuss when and how the attorney-client privilege is implicated in patent attorney and patent agent communications, as well as documents, including validity and non-infringement opinions.
 The panel will discuss defenses and offer best practices for preserving the privilege.

 - Application to patent attorney communications

 - Communications relating to conception, invention, and patenting

 - Before the USPTO

 - Scope of waiver

 - U.S. agents